 Best Way to Warm a Feeding Bottle

 Babies tend to get a bit fussy if their favourite food isn’t served up the way they prefer it.
-Here are few tips on what is the best way to warm a feeding bottle:
+Here are some tips to warm a feeding bottle:

 1. Using a Bottle Warmer

-All you need to do is fill water into the bottle warmer, fit the bottle in place, switch it on and 4-5 mins later you will have a perfectly warmed bottled ready for the baby.
+When using a bottle warmer, all you need to do is fill water into the bottle warmer, fit the bottle in place, switch it on and 4-5 mins later, you will have a perfectly warmed bottled ready for the baby.

 2. Using a Bowl of Warm Water

 Fill warm water in a deep bottle and place the feeding bottle with the teat open.
-Make sure you don’t leave it for more than 10-15 mins to avoid bacteria growth.
+Make sure you don’t leave it for more than 10-15 mins to avoid bacterial growth.

 3. What to Avoid

 - Avoid using a microwave to warm a feeding bottle.
-This will heat milk unevenly and create a hot pocket of milk which is dangerous for the baby.
+This will heat milk unevenly and create hot pockets of milk, which is dangerous for the baby.

-Keep an eye on the baby’s hunger cues.
-Just like breastfed babies, bottle-fed babies show cues like rooting response, suckling, searching for the breast and also smacking lips.
+Keeping an eye on the baby’s hunger cues is highly recommended for parents even after switching to bottle feeding.
+Just like breastfed babies, bottle-fed babies show cues like rooting response, suckling, searching for the breast, and also smacking lips.

-If your baby is bottle-fed then you have an exact idea of how much milk your baby is drinking.
-Here are few signs which indicate that your baby is hungry:
+If your baby is bottle-fed, you have an exact idea of how much milk your baby is drinking.
+Here are a few signs which indicate that your baby is hungry: